Featherstone Rovers: 2009–2013: Daryl Powell era

-Daryl Powell was appointed coach in September 2008 and gave Rovers a fantastic end to the 2009 season.
-After finishing 6th and only just getting in the play-offs Rovers beat Sheffield Eagles and Widnes away before a cruel 32–30 loss in the final eliminator to Halifax.
+Daryl Powell was appointed coach in September 2008 and coached Rovers throughout the 2009 season.
+After finishing 6th and only just getting in the play-offs Rovers beat Sheffield Eagles and Widnes away before a 32–30 loss in the final eliminator to Halifax.

 In 2010, Rovers finished first in the league table with a 100% away record and claimed the League Leaders' Shield.
 They reached the Championship Grand Final by beating Halifax 46–16 in the semi-final.
 They went on to lose the final to Halifax 23–22 in extra time.

 The close season saw the departure of club chief executive Andy Prout to be replaced by Stuart Sheard.

 In 2011 Featherstone went one better than 2010 by beating Sheffield Eagles 40–4 in the Grand Final at the Halliwell Jones Stadium in Warrington as well as retaining the League Leaders' Shield in the regular season.

 On 14 April 2012 Featherstone beat their local rivals Castleford 23–16 in the Challenge Cup 4th round.
 The victory, the first for a lower-league side over a Super League club since Barrow defeated Cas in 2010, was televised nationally on Sky Sports.
 Rovers hosted Cup holders Wigan in the fifth round, putting up a competitive display, and making Wigan work hard before succumbing to a 32–16 defeat.
 They reached the final of the Northern Rail Cup for the first time, losing to Halifax 21–15.
 They won the League Leaders' Shield for the third year in a row, before losing in the grand final 20–16 to Sheffield Eagles.

 2013 started brightly, challenging for the title again with impressive league wins against rivals Halifax and Batley as well as a memorable narrow Challenge Cup defeat by Super League London Broncos.
 Daryl Powell, the most successful coach in the clubs recent history, left the club on 5 May.